 The British Museum is usually on just about every list of must see things in London for good reason.
 After seeing some photographs of the British Museum’s new roof, I thought it might be worth a return visit.
 After all, I hadn’t been since college and I really can’t remember much about it.
 I wasn’t sure I wanted to spend a whole day at the British Museum because London just has so much to see.
-I wondered if I would be able to see the highlights of the British Museum in a few hours.
+I wondered if I would be able to see the highlights of the British Museum in three hours.

 So we checked out the website to see if we could come up for a plan to see the British Museum in 3 hours.
 After all, we had done it for the Louvre.
 Well, we were pleasantly surprised to find a page on the British Museum website with their recommendations on what to see if you only have 3 hours.
 We printed the itinerary and we were ready to go.

 When we arrived, we were surprised to find a line to get in.
 You don’t have to pay an admission fee (except for special exhibits) but you do have to go through security, but luckily the line moved quickly.
 Next, we picked up a map and checked our coats (another line).
 I was planning on getting a British Museum audio guide, but there were so many people in the museum that they were actually sold out.
 All this took about 20 minutes.

 Then we were ready to actually start seeing the British Museum.
 We were able to quickly find the first item on the list, the Sloane astrolabe.
 Then we looked around the room a little more.
 The walls were covered with books, we saw all kinds of old books like Homer’s Odyssey.
 We probably could have spent more time looking through the books but we were on a mission.
 On to the next item…..